magda-io/magda-auth-template/README.md

 - Publish docker image to Docker Hub
 - Publish the helm chart to your S3 bucket

-## Config Magda to Use the Auth Plugin

-[This commit](https://github.com/magda-io/magda/pull/3018/commits/ddba7183d6195d4cd99c8c0b0cf0b08a78552b1e) shows how to config Magda to use your auth plugin via Helm values file config.

-You can also check [Magda Gateway helm chart document](https://github.com/magda-io/magda/blob/e8e60fc2f8e655d82486eec48d0225a9b1b9d895/deploy/helm/internal-charts/gateway/README.md) for more details.

 ## How to Customise Authentication Process

 Here is [an example](https://github.com/magda-io/magda-auth-google/commit/f8d6ce53c64b8f1de9a64daf1a6ee2358177d39e) (based on [magda-auth-google](https://github.com/magda-io/magda-auth-google)) to show: